Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-webhook/README.md

 ## Plugin setup

 1. `yarn add vendure-plugin-webhook`
-2. Add the webhook to your plugins in your `vendure-configt.ts`:
+2. Add the WebhookPlugin to your plugins in your `vendure-configt.ts`:

 ```ts
 import { WebhookPlugin } from 'vendure-plugin-webhook';